milan-panta/dotfiles/nvim/README.md

 - [ ripgrep ](https://github.com/BurntSushi/ripgrep)
 - [ tmux ](https://github.com/tmux/tmux)

-## Note
+> [!IMPORTANT]

-Enable option as alt on MacOS since some of the keymaps depend on it.
+> Enable option as alt on MacOS since some of the keymaps depend on it.